Hypertrophy Training Systems

 • Manages fatigue

-• Rotates stress
+• Rotates the stress

 • Maintains progression